What is the World Barista Championship?

 The World Barista Championship (WBC) is the annual global barista competition, held since 2000 under the Specialty Coffee Association.
 Within a strict 15-minute routine, each competitor serves four espressos, four milk beverages and four signature drinks to an international panel of sensory, technical and head judges.
 A single world champion is crowned each year.

-The WBC was launched in 2000 in Monte Carlo, where Denmark's Robert Thoresen became the first world champion.
+The WBC was launched in 2000 in Monte Carlo, where Norway's Robert Thoresen became the first world champion.
 Scandinavian, Australian and British baristas have dominated the podium for long stretches since.
 The routine lasts exactly 15 minutes: competitors serve, in any order they choose, four identical espressos, four identical milk beverages (historically cappuccinos, now a broader 'milk beverage' category) and four original signature drinks, each for a different sensory judge.
 Two to three technical judges score the craft — cleanliness, portafilter handling, dose consistency, calibration — while a head judge ensures overall fairness, and a detailed scoresheet tallies every move.

 National championships feed the world stage in more than 50 countries.
 Each national winner flies to the WBC, held every year either at the Specialty Coffee Expo in North America or at World of Coffee in Europe.
 The WBC is part of a broader ecosystem of six SCA-governed world titles: World Brewers Cup, World Cup Tasters, World Latte Art, World Coffee in Good Spirits and World Coffee Roasting.
 A handful of WBC winners have become household names in the industry: Tim Wendelboe (Norway, 2004), James Hoffmann (UK, 2007), Hidenori Izaki (Japan, 2014), Sasa Sestic (Australia, 2015), Agnieszka Rojewska (Poland, 2018 — the first female WBC champion), Anthony Douglas (Australia, 2022).
 Several later founded roasteries now considered benchmarks of the third wave.